diegotorres03/web-components-repository/docs/step-by-step.md

   </data-set>
 ```

-and for `#game-log`, because this is is appending all events, the if we use `get` it will emit an event with an array of values, if we use `list` instead, it will emit an event for each `data-point`.
+For `#game-log`, because this is appending all events, if we use `get` it will emit an event with an array of values.
+If we use `list` instead, it will emit an event for each `data-point`.
 This is great, so each item will be handled individually.
-No trigger for now.
+No trigger for now:
 ```html
   <data-set id="game-log" visible append trigger="#game-board" on="levelup">